grpc/proposal/A32-xds-circuit-breaking.md

 policy with the logic of checking the counter and make pick decision.
 - Counter manipulation is done in `ClientStreamTracer`/`Factory`: increment in `newClientStreamTracer()` and decrement in `streamClosed()`.
+    - Note there will be check-and-allocate race as the pick method and stream tracer are not run by the same thread.
+This will cause the threshold to be exceeded.
+Since the race window is small, the value should be exceeded only by a small amount.

 ### C
 TODO